FutureWorkshops/FWTClock/README.md

 * **isTicking** returns a Boolean value indicating whether the tick animation is running
 * **oscillatorType** the style of the animation for the second hand

-##How to use FWTClockView: configure
+##How to use FWTClockView: configuration

-The FWTClockView is just a basic container for all the views needed for the UI: the background, the hands, the ring.
-The clock view, during the first layout, reads the *subviewsMask* and, if needed, creates the default subviews otherwise its simply sets the bounds and the center point to the subviews.
-You can access each of the default subviews and adjust their appearance (see below for further details) or you can easily replace with your own custom UIView subclass.
-It's not mandatory but you can also specify the frame for each single subview using a rectangle in the unit coordinate space.
+The FWTClockView is a basic container for all the views needed for the UI: the background, the clock's hands, the ring.
+The clock view, in the initial layout, reads the *subviewsMask* and, if needed, creates the default subviews; otherwise it simply sets the bounds and the center point to the subviews.
+You can access each of the default subviews and adjust their appearance (see below for further details) or you can easily replace them with your own custom UIView subclass.
+It's not mandatory but you can also specify the frame for each subview using a rectangle in the unit coordinate space.

 * **backgroundView** the background of the clock
 * **handHourView** the hour hand of the clock